Last updated

 Key features

-- LinkedIn integration: Seamlessly import contacts from LinkedIn, track conversations within Folk, and use templates for quicker, streamlined communication.
+• LinkedIn integration: Seamlessly import contacts from LinkedIn, track conversations within folk, and share templates across team members for quicker, streamlined communication that maintains consistency across your organization.

-- Mail merge: Full email sync, templates, and tracking features, enabling users to manage all communications directly from the CRM.
+• Mail merge: Full email sync, templates, and tracking features enable your team to manage all donor communications directly from the CRM while maintaining visibility across departments.

 Pros

-- LinkedIn integration: Seamlessly import contacts from LinkedIn, track conversations within Folk, and use templates for quicker, streamlined communication.
+• Scalable LinkedIn integration: Your entire team can seamlessly import contacts from LinkedIn, track conversations within folk, and share templates for consistent, coordinated communication across departments.

 Cons